Skip to content Skip to footer

 During this time, William passed away from cancer, and the family went through their most challenging period yet.
 Whilst the conservation programme continued, the eco-retreat was at a standstill.
 To move forward, the project needed a renewed purpose.
 That purpose was to heal a family suffering from the sudden loss of a mentor and much-loved family member.

 After months of soul-searching, there was a shift in vision.
 The project would be much more than just an eco-retreat.
-It would be one of the world’s foremost wellness destinations, a serene sanctuary for body, mind and soul.
-Wellness programs would combine with a cooking studio, horse riding would mix with art studios, and organic farming would complement deep meditation practices – to create experiences all in tune with the natural setting.
+It would be one of the world’s foremost wellbeing destinations, a serene sanctuary for body, mind and soul.
+Wellbeing programmes would combine with a culinary studio, horse riding farm animals knowledge sharing with creative expression and organic farming complement deep meditation practices and treatments – a pathway to understanding the interconnectedness between nature and the Self, raising your conscious vibrations.

 Once the project restarted, the baton passed onto a new team led by William’s second son, Gavin.
 His relentless dedication broke down barriers.
 Dharana at Shillim finally opened in 2013.